MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ##  <a name="RightOuterJoin"></a> RightOuterJoin

- A `RightOuterJoin` resembles the inner join except that the resulting dataset set contains every record from the lower data item table, even if a record does not have a matching value in the upper data item for columns that are linked by the DataItemLink property.
+ A `RightOuterJoin` resembles the inner join except that the resulting dataset set contains every record from the lower data item table, even if a record does not have a matching value in the upper data item for columns that are linked by the [DataItemLink Property](properties/devenv-DataItemLink-query-property.md).

 -   For each record in the lower data item, a row is added in the dataset that combines columns from the lower and upper data item tables.